 A true estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Sirius Appraisal Services, we are an authority in knowing the worth of particular items in Jamaica Estates and Queens County neighborhoods.
 The sales comparison approach to value is typically awarded the most consideration when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-A third method of valuing real estate is sometimes used when an area has a measurable number of renter occupied properties.
-In this case, the amount of income the property produces is factored in with other rents in the area for comparable properties to give an indicator of the current value.
+A third way of valuing a house is sometimes employed when a neighborhood has a measurable number of renter occupied properties.
+In this situation, the amount of income the real estate yields is factored in with other rents in the area for comparable properties to give an indicator of the current value.

 Home Status Report

 Want to know if a home is still on the market, or if the price has changed?
 We can help.
 Simply fill out the information below and with no obligation to you we'll get back to you with your requested information.
 We guarantee your privacy.